- About Us

 Since then, Kamal has worked with other Non-Governmental Organizations (NGOs) along the way specializing in grassroots fundraising.
 Kamal was engaged in previous projects with other Team Up members in fundraising and participating in the foundational construction of two primary schools in Senegal and Guatemala with buildOn.

-Of Indian origin, Adnan Samma spent his childhood in Burundi, Rwanda, and the Congo.
+Of Indian origin, Adnan Samma spent his childhood in Burundi, Rwanda, Oman, and the Congo.
 Adnan is fluent in English, French, Hindi-Urdu and is conversationally proficient in Arabic, Spanish, Gujarati, and Lingala.
-He is currently learning German.
 Adnan moved to the United States to pursue a Bachelor’s degree in Economics from Florida International University (FIU).
 While at FIU, he was awarded the Presidential Award in 2015.
 The FIU Presidential Award recognizes one “Worlds Ahead” student per year who has significantly impacted the community above and beyond.

-After graduation, Adnan started to work in e-commerce in London before moving to Dubai where he managed a client portfolio that stretched throughout the Middle-East and North Africa.
+After graduation, Adnan started to work in travel technology first in Orlando, then in London, before moving to Dubai where he managed a client portfolio that stretched throughout the Middle-East and North Africa.
 He later moved to Spain to work as a business analyst.
-Adnan has recently moved to Switzerland where he currently resides.
+Adnan now resides in Switzerland working as a consultant.

 Throughout his professional career, Adnan held on to the desire to rekindle the spirit of rebuilding communities and continue maintaining a wide range of social impact projects in underdeveloped communities.
 His experience began at the age of 16 working as a translator and student assistant for Operation Smile in Kinshasa, Congo, a medical service non-governmental organization (NGO) alleviating cleft lip and palate conditions.
 Later, Adnan took on the role of caseworker assistant for the International Rescue Committee in the U.S. He proceeded to work in Burkina Faso with the United States Agency for International Development (USAID) for a WASH (Water, Sanitation, & Hygiene) internship where his responsibilities focused on business analysis and process management.